2020Austin/IGNfoo/README.md

 Every other table is indexed by an auto-incrementing integer primary key, indentifying an unique ID value for that table.
 Junction tables utilize two foreign keys - each referencing the primary key id values of the related tables

-In theory, columns containing small strings were typed as VARCHAR to potentially support faster database searching, but SQLite does not differentiate from TEXT.
+In theory, columns containing small strings were typed as ```VARCHAR``` to potentially support faster database searching, but SQLite does not differentiate from ```TEXT```.
+Timestamp data points were inserted into columns typed as ```DATETIME```.

+All database table operations (table creation, data insertion, query) are done with sqlite3's ```cursor.execute()```  paired with raw SQL syntax.

+- Data insertion was done by iterating row-by-row through a dataframe of the csv, inserting relevant data points into both regular and junction tables.
+- Tables that tracked non-repeating data (like all the genres represented in the csv) were given the ```UNIQUE``` constraint

 #### Security
 For query construction, I used SQLite's built-in parameterized queries (with "?" value substitution) instead of string concatenation to ensure safety against SQL injection vulnerability.